FriendlyNeighborhoodShane/MinMicroG/INSTALL.md

    Add Accounts > Google and login to your account.
  - Reboot.

 Most of your self-check should be checked by now.
-If the last one or two are not, just enable high accuracy location, open the map tab on Satstat (from FDroid) and wait until a blue circle appears.
-They should be okay now.
+If some permissions are missing, see the troubleshooting section below.

 ### Prerequisites